They told me to take a street-car named Desire, and transfer to one called Cemeteries, and ride six blocks and get off at—Elysian Fields!

 The setting is the exterior of a corner building on a street called Elysian Fields, which runs between the river and the train tracks in a poor section of New Orleans that has “raffish [crude] charm.”
 Faded white stairs lead up to the entrances of the shabby building’s two flats.
 Steve and Eunice live upstairs, and Stanley and Stella live downstairs.
 The hum of voices in the street can be heard, as well as the bluesy notes of a cheap piano playing in a bar around the corner.
 (Williams notes that the music from this piano is to set the mood throughout the play.)
 It is an early May evening, and the sky at dusk is almost turquoise.

-Eunice and a Negro woman are relaxing on the steps of the building when Stanley and his buddy Mitch show up.
+Eunice and a Black woman are relaxing on the steps of the building when Stanley and his buddy Mitch show up.
 Stanley hollers for Stella, who comes out onto the first-floor landing and replies calmly to his tough, streetwise banter.
 He hurls a package of meat up to her and says that he and Mitch are going to meet Steve at the bowling alley.
 They depart, and Stella soon follows to watch them.
-Eunice and the Negro woman find something hilariously suggestive in the meat-hurling episode, and their cackles indicate sexual innuendo.
+Eunice and the Black woman find something hilariously suggestive in the meat-hurling episode, and their cackles indicate sexual innuendo.

 Soon after Stella leaves, her sister, Blanche, arrives, carrying a suitcase and looking with disbelief at a slip of paper in her hand and then at the building.
 Dressed in a fine white suit appropriate for an upper-crust social event, Blanche moves tentatively, looking and apparently feeling out of place in Stella’s neighborhood.
 Eunice assures Blanche that the building is Stella’s residence.
-When Blanche declines to go to the bowling alley, the Negro woman goes instead to tell Stella of her sister’s arrival.
+When Blanche declines to go to the bowling alley, the Black woman goes instead to tell Stella of her sister’s arrival.

 Eunice lets Blanche into the two-room flat, and Blanche investigates the interior of the Kowalskis’ apartment.
 Making small talk, Eunice mentions what she knows of Blanche from Stella—that Blanche is from Mississippi, that she is a teacher, and that her family estate is called Belle Reve.
 Tiring of Eunice’s questions, Blanche asks to be left alone.
 Eunice, somewhat offended, leaves to fetch Stella.